The Cohen-Macaulay representation type of arithmetically Cohen-Macaulay varieties: CM-wild varieties

-The variety $X$ is of {\it wild CM type} if, for any $\Lambda$ as above, there is $\bM$ such that $\Phi_{\bM}$ takes values in $\MCM_R$ and is a {\it representation embedding}, i.e.: \begin{enumerate}[a)] \item the module $N$ is decomposable whenever $\Phi_{\bM}(N)$ is; \item for any pair $(N,N')$ of modules in $\FMod_\Lambda$, we have:
+The variety $X$ is of {\it wild CM-type} if, for any $\Sigma$ as above, there is $\bM$ such that $\Phi_{\bM}$ takes values in $\MCM_R$ and is a {\it representation embedding} in $\MCM_{R}$, which is to say: \begin{enumerate}[label=\alph*)] \item the module $N$ is decomposable whenever $\Phi_{\bM}(N)$ is; \item for any pair $(N,N')$ of modules in $\Mod_\Sigma$, we have: